 It depends.
-Case law represents a particular decision in a particular case at a particular time.
+Case law represents a particular decision based on a specific set of facts and circumstances.
 If you are looking to apply case law to your particular legal situation, keep this in mind.
 It is unlikely that your case will be exactly like any other.
 To get the most out of case law remember the following:

 - Use case law where the facts are very similar to your legal situation.

 - Use case law from the jurisdiction where your case will be heard.
 For example, if you are going to a Maryland District Court, case law from Maryland's higher courts, such as the Court of Appeals, or the Court of Special Appeals, would be helpful.
 There is a chart of how the Maryland courts are organized.